 Evaluating loneliness measurements across the European Union

-Loneliness, the negative experience caused by a discrepancy between one’s desired and achieved social relations (Perlman & Peplau, 1981), has particularly gained massive interest in worldwide politics over the last decade: The World Health Organization (2023) has recently launched a commission on social connection, the US former Surgeon General portrayed loneliness as a public health crisis (Scheimer & Chakrabarti, 2020), both the UK and Japan appointed a minister to address loneliness (Prime Minister's Office of Japan, 2021; UK Government, 2018), and the European Union’s Commission has instituted a research group on loneliness (European Commission, 2022).
+Loneliness, the negative experience caused by a discrepancy between one’s desired and achieved social relations (Perlman & Peplau, 1981), has gained massive interest in worldwide politics over the last decade.
+The World Health Organization (2023) launched a commission on social connection, the US former Surgeon General portrayed loneliness as a public health crisis (Scheimer & Chakrabarti, 2020), both the UK and Japan appointed a minister to address loneliness (Prime Minister's Office of Japan, 2021; UK Government, 2018), and the European Union’s Commission instituted a research group on loneliness (European Commission, 2022).
 This shift in strategic priority across countries and organizations underscores the rising importance of strengthening social ties in our societies.

-One crucial step in addressing loneliness in the EU is understanding it across different countries and monitoring it accurately and effectively.
+One crucial step in addressing loneliness in the European Union (EU) is understanding it across different countries to monitor it accurately and effectively.
 Accurate and effective monitoring, in turn, relies on measurement meeting various hallmarks of measurement quality both across and within different cultural settings.
 Many loneliness measures are available in the literature (Maes et al., 2022; Mund et al., 2023), but surprising gaps exist regarding knowledge of their psychometric structure, reliability, comparability, and validity, particularly as it pertains to their suitability for EU-wide population surveys.
 Relying on data collected in the 27 EU member states, we aimed to fill this gap by providing an examination of the psychometric properties of the three-item UCLA Loneliness Scale (T-ILS; Hughes et al., 2004), the six-item De Jong Gierveld Loneliness Scale (DJGLS-6; De Jong Gierveld & Van Tilburg, 2006), and a single-item measure of loneliness.

 Loneliness’ Impact on Citizens in the European Union and its Measurement